20 Best Practices for eCommerce Conversion Optimization

 Learn more about dynamic frictionEvaluate & Adjust

-Trends in product, device, and checkout preferences change constantly.
+That’s important, since trends in product, device, and checkout preferences change constantly.
 So do payments industry rules and the protocols governing transactions, fraud, and chargebacks.
-To keep up with these changes, you must gauge your success at eCommerce conversion optimization on a regular basis.
+You’ll need to keep up with all these changes, reviewing your success at eCommerce conversion optimization on an ongoing project.

-The most obvious indicator: does your conversion rate increase or decrease over time, as compared to risk?
-Examine your stats on a weekly, monthly, quarterly, and yearly basis to try and identify trends that develop over time.
+Examine your stats on a weekly, monthly, quarterly, and yearly basis to try and pick out trends that develop over time.
 If you notice something questionable, like a creeping uptick in chargebacks, look for ways to address the problem.

 At Chargebacks911®, we offer the industry’s only fully-managed chargeback solution.
 We don’t rely on chargeback reason codes; we deploy human expertise and machine learning technology to drill down and identify chargebacks by their true source.
 Our proprietary approach allows us to maximize chargeback win rates and prevent more chargebacks than any other solution provider.